alleyinteractive/mantle-docs/testing/requests.md

 JSON-requests can also be made via helper functions `json()`, `get_json()`, `post_json()`, and `put_json()`.

-The `assertJsonPath()` supports passing in a path to compare a specific element inside a JSON response.
+The `assertJsonPath()` supports passing in a XPath to compare a specific element inside a JSON response.
 In the example below, we'll be retrieving the `id` element from the JSON object returned and comparing the value against an expected value.